Posts Tagged ‘Real Estate Law’

 Negotiating A Commercial Lease

-There is more to a commercial lease than just the cost per square foot.
-The written terms of the lease can be critical to a tenant’s rights should a problem arise sometime during the lease term.
-The time to negotiate those lease terms is before the lease begins.
-Here are just a few tips when [...]
+There is more to negotiating a Colorado commercial lease than just the cost per square foot.
+Should a problem arise sometime during the lease term, the commercial lease terms can be critical.
+The time to negotiate those commercial lease terms is before the lease begins.
+Read and Understand the Commercial Lease This may seem obvious, […]

 Negotiating New Home Construction Contracts